Change furnace filter and save up to $60 a Year

 Are the arms of your eyeglasses feeling a bit wobbly?
 Paint a thin coat of nail polish on the screws to keep them from coming loose.
 Remove the screw, paint it with the nail polish and screw it back in.
 The nail polish keeps it in place as it gets in all the cracks and spaces.

-Check out these extraordinary uses for nail polish!
+Check out 20 more extraordinary uses for nail polish.

 Make your own household cleaners

 You can help the environment and save a few bucks by making your own household cleaners.
 For instance, instead of using store-bought glass cleaner, mix 2 cups of water with a 1/2 cup of vinegar to create your own.
-(Find out more clever uses for vinegar all around the house.)
 Another easy formula for all-purpose cleaning involves mixing 4 tablespoons of baking soda with 1 quart of warm water.

 Make your old shoes look like new